vlp443/gonephishing/README.md

 Of course it is intended purely for demonstration purposes.

-For googles take see https://sites.google.com/site/bughunteruniversity/nonvuln/open-redirect I thought this was also worth adding in https://phishingquiz.withgoogle.com/ :)
+For googles take see https://sites.google.com/site/bughunteruniversity/nonvuln/open-redirect

+I thought the google phishing quiz was worth adding as its all about educating the user :) https://phishingquiz.withgoogle.com/

 ### Usage